draws in red;

 5. Exercises:

-down to a size smaller than 10.
+s down to a size smaller than 10.

-need to be to make a polygon when
+a need to be to make a polygon when

-is 3?
+n is 3?

-be when n
+a be when n is 10?

-in terms of n
+a in terms of n.

 Change your program to use the formula.